 |Very Good (740-799)||$4,045||$1,937|

-If you're saddled with an at-fault accident, ticket, reckless driving citation, or DUI offense on your résumé, Safe Auto could be a better choice than Infinity.
-Every auto insurance company prices its policies differently, so it's worth comparing quotes to understand which insurer is best for you.
+If you're dealing with an at-fault collision, speeding ticket, reckless driving citation, or DUI on your résumé, Safe Auto could be a better choice than Infinity.
+Every car insurance company prices its policies differently, so always do your due diligence and compare quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$5,774||$2,867|